slowernews/wisdom-tldr/chapters/chapter_1_self.md

 Your independence is your legacy.

-Choose a life you want and then create the things you need around it.
 Take care of yourself first and the money, love, and prosperity will follow.
 A girl, a job, a friend, all of those should help you achieve it.
 If it doesn’t, get rid of it.
 Energy and time are limited so every moment wasted on the affairs of others subtracts from your strength.
 Healthy people will respect your boundaries.

 Telling *your* truth is not being selfish.
 What is more selfless?
 Making sure that you are taken care of so that you can take care of others or focusing all of your energy on others until you are burnt out, angry, and depressed?
-You cannot give what you do not have. the first step to truly serving others is to serve yourself.
+You cannot give what you do not have.
+The first step to truly serving others is to serve yourself.
 Take time for yourself, allow yourself to recharge and recuperate, invest into your growth and education.
-Then, and only then, will you be fully equipped and able to serve others to your fullest capacity.
+Then, and only then, will you are able to serve others to your fullest capacity.

 > *'I think the reward for conformity is that everyone likes you except yourself.' -- Rita Mae Brown*